 Remember that the passenger capacity is calculated considering the average weight and size of the person and the safety and certification requirements.
 Considering only the movement state of a boat means that the parameter will not stay the same for all specific operating conditions (e.g. fishing, hunting, towing).

-Always check the maximum engine power and maximum engine weight as required by the boat manufacturer.
+Always check the maximum engine power and engine weight required by the boat manufacturer.
 Exceeding these parameters is the basis for losing the warranty.
-The maximum engine power allows you to squeeze all the potential out of the boat.
-In this case, external factors will be a minor extend.
+The maximum engine power lets you squeeze all the potential out of the boat.
+In this case, external factors will be a minor extent.
 The main thing is that you do not feel discomfort from the weight of the motor.

 While it is understandable about the maximum motor power, the question arises about the recommended one.
-The trick is quite simple – do not put the motors which are less potent than recommended.
-Always rely on the worst-case scenario on the water, such as you have a maximum load, a big wave, a strong headwind.
+The trick is quite simple – do not put the less potent motors than recommended.
+Always rely on the worst-case scenario on the water, such as you have a maximum load, a big wave, or a strong headwind.
 It may turn out that you will go where you are forced and not where you need to.
-Pay attention to match boat transom height and motor leg length.
+Pay attention to matching boat transom height and motor leg length.

-That’s all that you need to know as a first approximation when deciding to buy a boat.
+That’s all you need to know as a first approximation when buying a boat.
 We are sure this information will help you in the throes of choice.
 All that remains is to wish you to make an informed choice and start enjoying it.